 transport corridor infrastructure, in relation to a stretch of road or railway, includes barriers, signs, guideposts, drains, levies, embankments, gutters, bridges, overpasses and other similar structures or works.

-[Clause 1 amended in Gazette 7 Jul 2006 p.
+[Clause 1 amended: Gazette 7 Jul 2006 p.
 2500-1.]

 2. Extent of clearing for an area or purpose in relation to a road or railway